scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

-## Chapter 1: Installation and Configuration
+## Section 1: Installation and Configuration

-### Section 2: Namespaces and cgroups
+### Chapter 2: Namespaces and control groups

-Namespaces and cgroups constitute the core of the underlying technology behind containers.
+Namespaces and control groups constitute the core of the underlying technology behind containers.

 Linux namespaces are a feature of the Linux Kernel that was initially released in 2002.
 They are the base for containers.